 You are making dinner and look out your window to see the first fresh sheet of snow cover your yard.
 A sense of happy peace overcomes you.
-It is mid November and there is all the magic of the holidays to look forward to.
+It is early December and there is all the magic of the holidays to look forward to.
 Fast forward to January 1st and you are now complaining because you are over the white stuff and very much looking forward to sandals and sunshine.
 We live in Michigan so we should be used to the cold winter months, but that doesn’t make it any less hard on us.
 It’s time we claim back those three months, which is why I am sharing, ways to protect your mental health during the winter months.

 As much as snuggling under a blanket and binging your favorite show sounds perfect, that should be done in moderation.
 Getting up and moving is going to be key to releasing those happy feeling endorphins.
 Do you have a gym membership you keep meaning to use?
 Get in that car and go.
 Are you sick of seeing that treadmill collect dust in the basement?
 Get on it, girl.
 Even going for a walk or wrestling your kids are viable options.
 The key is to get up and move.
 If you physical health is taken care of, this will lend itself to protecting your mental health.